-This Plan support the identification of Transition Risks from a Credit, Market, Liquidity and Operational Non-Financial Risk perspective.
-Initial analysis suggests that such risks are low given the nature and diversity of the Company's exposures and counterparties.
-Further data driven scenario analysis is underway to continue to quantify the potential impacts and embed in business strategy and risk management is a manner that is proportionate to the size, complexity and level of risk to the Company.
+This Plan supports the identification of Transition Risks from a Credit, Market, Liquidity and Operational Non-Financial Risk perspective.
+Initial analysis, supported by a dashboard that maps all of the Company's main asset and equity collateral exposures to individual scores or sector heatmaps, suggests that such risks are low given the nature and diversity of the Company's exposures and counterparties.
+Further data driven scenario analysis continues to quantify the potential impacts and embed in business strategy and risk management in a manner that is proportionate to the size, complexity and level of risk to the Company.